PanusornS/Website-Daliycalculate/README.md

-# Website calculate calories
+# Website Daily calculate
- This website made for calculate calories
+This website made for everyone who need to know how many their spend on this day.